JennShelton/fathom-decision-tree/README.md

 # Fathom Insight Decision Tree

 A branded, interactive decision tool built for consultants using the Fathom Insight Management design language.
+It was built with HTML/CSS/JavaScript, and developed with assistance from Claude Sonnet 4 (Anthropic)

 ## Features
 - Bold Montserrat headlines, italic Lato subheaders
-- Custom color palette: #404a59 background, #f7a1a5 accents, #ffffff text
+- Custom color palette: #404a59 background, #0084ff buttons, #f7a1a5 accents, #ffffff text
 - Branching logic based on user input
 - Responsive layout for desktop and mobile